drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-01/exercise.md

 ### Relationship of cw721 to cw721-base

-There are several supported token templates can developers can use to build their NFT projects.
+There are several supported token templates that developers can use to build their NFT projects.
 The most common one is called [cw721-base](https://crates.io/crates/cw721-base).

 You may have noticed that `Mint` was not included in our list of `cw721` requirements.
 This is by design, since it gives developers full control over how their tokens will be created and distributed to collectors.

 `cw721-base` is an implementation of the `cw721` specification that _does_ include source code and message types for minting tokens.
-It  does so in a very specific way, since in `cw721-base` only one Cosmos address is given permission to mint tokens.
-This address, called the `minter`, and has an admin like privilege to create and distribute NFTs of the contract.
+It does so in a specific way, granting only one Cosmos address, the `minter`, the privilege to create and distribute NFTs of the contract.
 Regular users *cannot* call `Mint` directly, but `minter` *can* mint NFTs directly to any user (e.g. without requiring a second transaction to send the minted NFT from the contract to the user).

 ### Other supported (and related) cw721 standards